brandonabajelo-zoom/jwt-gen/README.md

 `node token.js`

 Your Zoom JWT (exp 2 hrs) should now be copied to your clipboard and displayed to the terminal.
+If you enter incorrect Zoom credentials, delete your .env file and run the script again.

+`rm .env`
+`node token.js`